Senior Gear Editor

 Fit: Large

 Poc’s Devour Glacial sunglasses come about as close to a pair of goggles as you can get in a pair of sunglasses, making them a great choice for skiers who don’t want to sacrifice performance.
-The wide lens combined with removable panels at the brow and temples provide the best coverage we’ve tried.
-Best of all, due to the curve of the lens, the side shields do not impinge on peripheral vision whatsoever.
+The wide lens combined with removable panels at the brow and temples provide some of the best coverage we’ve tried.
+Best of all, due to the curve of the lens, the side shields do not impinge on peripheral vision as they often do with glacier-glasses styles.
 Out of sight, out of mind.

 Fit: Medium